lunapaint/vscode-luna-paint/README.extension.md

 ## History

-The History window allows viewing and navigating through changes made to the image, it's a more visual representation of VS Code's undo/redo stack.
+The History window allows viewing and navigating through changes made to the image, it's a more visual representation of VS Code's regular undo/redo stack.

 - Clicking an item in the history window will undo/redo to that point.
 - The window can be hidden by hitting the `X` icon and toggled via Luna's _Menu_, the command palette or `F6`.